-Step 1

-Is the business in the state system?
+Step 1 Is the business in the state system?
 This WA award summary applies to businesses in the state industrial relations system.
-The state system covers businesses (and their employees) that operate as:

-- ✓ sole traders

-- unincorporated partnerships

-- unincorporated trust arrangements

-- incorporated associations and other non-profit bodies that are not trading or financial corporations

-This summary does not apply to businesses in the national industrial relations system which operate as:

-- Pty Ltd businesses - incorporated partnerships or incorporated trusts - Incorporated associations and other non-profit bodies that are trading or financial corporations
+The state system covers businesses (and their employees) that operate as: ✓ sole traders ✓ unincorporated partnerships ✓ unincorporated trust arrangements ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: ✓ Pty Ltd businesses ✓ incorporated partnerships or incorporated trusts ✓ Incorporated associations and other non-profit bodies that are not trading or financial corporations

+trading or financial corporations

 For more information visit Which system of employment law applies.

 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au

-Step 2

-Is the business covered by the Building Trades and Labourers (Construction) Award?

-The Building Trades and Labourers (Construction) Award applies to businesses (including labour hire organisations) in the state industrial relations system which are operating in the on-site building and construction industry.
+Step 2 Is the business covered by the Building Trades and Labourers The Building Trades and Labourers (Construction) Award applies to businesses (including labour hire organisations) in the state industrial relations system which are operating in the on-site building and construction industry.

+(Construction) Award?
 This award does not apply to employees covered by another state award including:

-- Australian Workers Union Road Maintenance, Marking and Traffic Management Award
+Australian Workers Union Road Maintenance, Marking and Traffic Management Award

-- Building Trades and Labourers (General) Award
+Building Trades and Labourers (General) Award

-- Building Trades (Government) Award
+Building Trades (Government) Award

-- Foremen (Building Trades) Award
+Foremen (Building Trades) Award

-- Industrial Spraypainting and Sandblasting Award
+Industrial Spraypainting and Sandblasting Award

-- Earth Moving and Construction Award
+Earth Moving and Construction Award

-- Engine Drivers (General) Award
+Engine Drivers (General) Award

-- Metal Trades (General) Award
+Metal Trades (General) Award

-Step 3

-Is the employee's job covered by the Building Trades and Labourers (Construction) Award?
+Step 3 Is the employee's job covered by the Building Trades and Labourers (Construction) Award?
 The Building Trades and Labourers (Construction) Award sets pay rates, working hours and other employment arrangements for employees working in the on-site building construction industry as:

-✓ Builders labourers; and

 Tradespersons and apprentices:

-- ✓ bricklayers
+✓ bricklayers ✓ plumbers ✓ signwriters

-- plumbers

-- plasterers
+✓ plumbers ✓ plasterers ✓ glaziers

-- roof tile fixers
+✓ plasterers ✓ roof tile fixers ✓ carpenters/joiners

-- stonemasons

-- wall and floor tilers

-- signwriters

-- glaziers

-- carpenters/joiners

-- painters
+✓ stonemasons ✓ painters

+✓ concreters (Cert III qualified)

+L

+\refer to Definitions on page 13 for a definition of this industry.